anish65/api-modernisation/README.md

   ![Link Name](./doc/Transactio-processor.png)

 ## Future Enhancements
-As the system evolves, consider potential future enhancements and optimizations, such as:
+As the system evolves, we can consider potential future enhancements and optimizations, such as:

-- **Advanced Rate Limiting**: Implement dynamic rate limiting strategies based on the legacy system's real-time load.
+- **Adaptive Rate Limiting**: Implement dynamic rate limiting strategies based on the legacy system's real-time load.
 This ensures optimal resource allocation, preventing system overload during high-demand periods.
 - **Retry Handling**: Enhance fault tolerance with robust retry mechanisms and circuit breakers for REST API and Kafka calls.
 This improves reliability by intelligently managing transient errors and service failures.